swiftieLover/Swiftie-Trivia-Privacy-Policy/PRIVACY-POLICY.md

-# Privacy Policy for Swiftie Trivia
+# Privacy Policy for Swiftie Policy

 Last Updated: December 17, 2023

 ## Overview

-This privacy policy outlines the types of personal information that is received and collected by Swiftie Trivia and how it is used.
+This privacy policy outlines the types of personal information that is received and collected by Swiftie Lover and how it is used.
 We are committed to protecting the privacy of our users while providing a personalized and valuable service.

 ## Information Collection and Use

-Swiftie Trivia does not collect any personal data from its users, with the exception of a voluntarily provided user name for leaderboard purposes.
+Swiftie Lover does not collect any personal data from its users, with the exception of a voluntarily provided user name for leaderboard purposes.

 ### Leaderboard